 Ten of The Most Beautiful Places To See in Sicily

 Evidence of human activity in Sicily was reported dating back to 12,000 BC and around 750 BC.
-To this day, there are many ancient sites that are well preserved in Sicily to visit along as other God’s perfect creation like beaches and volcanoes.
+To this day, there are many ancient sites that are well preserved in Sicily to visit along as other God’s perfect creations like beaches and volcanoes.
 The best thing about Sicily is how rich their culture is; famous artists have called this alluring island their home.
 The Greek philosopher, Archimedes is a Syracuse native.
 Visit some of these places if you want to experience the scent of Sicily.

 Mount Etna is the largest active volcano in Europe.
 You can rent a car or join a group tour and go on a revitalizing hike on some of its craters, although you need to ride a cable car to reach the higher parts and after the drop-off, you can climb further to the safest part to look at the spectacular view or you can ride one of the tour trucks for a fee.
 The change in temperature warrants some kind of waterproof clothing, warm jacket, and hiking boots.